 - Manual focus Clutch Mechanism and l fan button for assignable functions

 Announced in May 2015, the Olympus M Zuiko 7-14mm f/2.8 ED PRO is a professional ultra-wide-angle zoom lens for Micro Four Thirds cameras.
-Dubbed as the widest Micro Four Thirds rectilinear lens with a constant ƒ/2.8 aperture, it offers an equivalent focal range of 14-28 mm in a 35-mm camera, making it ideal in landscape photography.
+The widest Micro Four Thirds rectilinear lens with a constant ƒ/2.8 aperture offers an equivalent focal range of 14-28 mm in a 35-mm camera, making it ideal in landscape photography.

 The Olympus M Zuiko 7-14mm f/2.814 features 14 elements in 11 groups.
 This includes three Super ED elements, two HR (high-refractive index) elements, two aspherical ED (extra-low dispersion) elements, one DSA (Dual Super Aspherical) element, one ED element, and one aspherical element.
 This lens has an f/22 minimum aperture, though.

 Offering a minimum focusing distance of 20 cm (7.87 inches) and a 0.12x maximum magnification, this Olympus M-Zuiko lens has a diagonal wide angle of view of 114° to 75°.
-Autofocus is driven by a fast, precise, and quiet linear stepping motor.
-To reduce flare and ghosting, ZERO high-performance multi-coatings are applied to its surfaces.
+A fast, precise, and quiet linear stepping motor drives autofocus.
+ZERO high-performance multi-coatings are applied to its surfaces to reduce flare and ghosting.

 Since this Olympus M 4/3 lens has a protruding front element, it has no filter thread.
 Like most M-Zuiko lenses, this 7-14mm f/2.8 ED PRO lacks image stabilization, which is not a major issue.
-Weighing only 534 grams (1.17 pounds), this compact Micro Four Thirds lens is truly a superb zoom lens but comes at a quite expensive price.
+Weighing only 534 grams (1.17 pounds), this compact Micro Four Thirds lens is truly a superb zoom lens but quite expensive.

 - Fluorine Coating